doocs/leetcode/solution/0200-0299/0200.Number of Islands/README_EN.md

 <p>Given an <code>m x n</code> 2D binary grid <code>grid</code> which represents a map of <code>&#39;1&#39;</code>s (land) and <code>&#39;0&#39;</code>s (water), return <em>the number of islands</em>.</p>

+<p>An <strong>island</strong> is surrounded by water and is formed by connecting adjacent lands horizontally or vertically.
+You may assume all four edges of the grid are all surrounded by water.</p>

 <p>&nbsp;</p>
 <p><strong>Example 1:</strong></p>